outstack/enveloper/README.md

 ## What is it?

-Enveloper is a small service intended to be run in your infrastucture to speed up developing and testing transactional emails in your application.
+Enveloper is a small service intended to be run in your infrastructure to speed up developing and testing transactional emails in your application.

 <img src="https://i.imgur.com/y2bhAd3.gif" alt="Enveloper GIF Demo" />